MikroElektronika/mikrosdk_click_v2/clicks/i2ctocan/README.md

 ## Example Description

-> This library contains API for the I2C to CAN click driver.
+> This library contains API for the I2C to CAN Click driver.
-> This demo application shows an example of an I2C CAN click
+> This demo application shows an example of an I2C CAN Click
-> wired to the VAV Press click for reading
+> wired to the VAV Press Click for reading
 > differential pressure and temperature measurement.

 **The demo application is composed of two sections :**